anniejchu/text2fx/README.md

     --export_dir experiments/case2
 ```
 **Case 3:  multiple audio files, multiple text_targets (must have same # of files to targets)**
-for multiple text targets, you can separate each target with a comma `,`

 ```
 python -m text2fx.applybatch \
     --audio_source ./assets/ \